rwieruch/blog_robinwieruch_content/react-state-usereducer-usestate-usecontext.md

 In the end, we have a component tree whereas each component receives [state as props](https://www.robinwieruch.de/react-pass-props-to-component/) and dispatch functions to alter the state.
 Most of the state is managed by the parent App component.
 That's it for the refactoring.
 The whole source code can be seen {{% a_blank "here" "https://github.com/the-road-to-learn-react/react-with-redux-philosophy/blob/d024a244193142fed675ce43d67c71039947548c/src/App.js" %}} and all changes {{% a_blank "here" "https://github.com/the-road-to-learn-react/react-with-redux-philosophy/commit/d024a244193142fed675ce43d67c71039947548c" %}}.

-Now, The component tree isn't very deep and it isn't difficult to pass props down.
+Now, the component tree isn't very deep and it isn't difficult to pass props down.
 However, in larger applications it can be a burden to pass down everything several levels.
 That's why React came up with the idea of the context container.
 Let's see how we can pass the dispatch functions down with React's Context API.
 First, we create the context:

 {{< highlight javascript "hl_lines=1 4" >}}
 import React, { useState, useReducer, createContext } from 'react';